AI Yearbook Trend: How To Ace This 90s Style Filter For Social Media

 Step 2: You need to choose the ‘AI yearbook’ option from the menu.

-Step 3: Upload at least eight selfies for the yearbook to process (you can upload up to 12 selfies of yours).
+Step 3: Upload at least eight selfies for the yearbook to process (you can upload up to 12 selfies).

 Step 4: Keep in mind that the selfies you upload should have various facial expressions.
 They should also show your entire face and be devoid of any accessories like sunglasses, hats, necklaces, etc. Do not upload naked images or even those that show your entire body.
 Black and white images should also be avoided for best results.